Saxon

 Saxon is a British heavy metal band from Barnsley (near Sheffield) in Yorkshire, England.

 Starting in the mid-1970s, at the same time as bands like Iron Maiden or Def Leppard.
-The band was formed in 1976 in Barnsley, England by singer Peter Byford and guitarist Paul Quinn, both from the band Coast.
-They are very quickly joined by the bassist Steve Dawson (ex-Sob), the guitarist Graham Oliver (ex-Sob) and by the drummer Peter Gill.
+The band was formed in 1976 in Barnsley, England, by singer Peter Byford and guitarist Paul Quinn, both from the band Coast.
+They are quickly joined by the bassist Steve Dawson (ex-Sob), the guitarist Graham Oliver (ex-Sob) and the drummer Peter Gill.
 This formation is not yet called Saxon but Son of a Bitch.
-The band started to tour in bars and clubs in the north of England and gradually gained local fame.
+The band started to tour in bars and clubs in northern England and gradually gained local fame.
 This was their rhythm of life: concerts and parties, alcohol.
-They used an old English bus to go to the pubs (probably the one that appears inside the Strong Arm of the Law vinyl record).
+They used an old English bus to go to the pubs (probably the one that appears inside the “Strong Arm of the Law” vinyl record).

 First success and consecration (1980-1983)

-In 1980, the punk movement is running out of steam and heavy metal is born again with the New wave of British heavy metal represented by bands like Iron Maiden, Judas Priest, Motörhead, Def Leppard and of course Saxon.
-After a very successful opening tour with Motörhead during the Bomber tour, the band released their second album Wheels of Steel followed closely by a third one: Strong Arm of the Law.
-These two albums (as well as the following Denim And Leather all written in 18 months in the Welsh cold) meet an important success in particular thanks to the songs Wheels of Steel (classified as of its release in the Top 20), Heavy Metal Thunder or still Dallas 1 PM and Strong Arm of the Law.
-The style found on these two albums is characteristic of the group, it allows to recognize Saxon at the first listening with notably the famous red noise coming from the guitars.
+In 1980, the punk movement ran out of steam and heavy metal is born again with the New wave of British heavy metal represented by bands like Iron Maiden, Judas Priest, Motörhead, Def Leppard and Saxon.
+After a successful opening tour with Motörhead during the Bomber tour, the band released their second album, “Wheels of Steel”, followed closely by a third one: Strong Arm of the Law.
+These two albums (as well as the following Denim And Leather, all written in 18 months in the Welsh cold) meet an important success in particular thanks to the songs Wheels of Steel (classified as of its release in the Top 20), Heavy Metal Thunder or still Dallas 1 PM and Strong Arm of the Law.
+The style found on these two albums is characteristic of the group; it allows one to recognize Saxon at first listening, notably the famous red noise coming from the guitars.

-The tours follow one another and Saxon asserts itself more and more as one of the spearheads of the heavy-metal.
-The band even participates on August 16, 1980 in the first edition of Monsters of Rock alongside Rainbow, Judas Priest, Scorpions, Riot, April Wine and Touch.
-In 1981, the band released its fourth album entitled Denim And Leather which was still successful, especially in France.
+The tours follow one another, and Saxon increasingly asserts itself as one of the spearheads of the heavy metal.
+The band even participated on August 16, 1980, in the first edition of Monsters of Rock alongside Rainbow, Judas Priest, Scorpions, Riot, April Wine and Touch.
+In 1981, the band released its fourth album, “Denim And Leather”, which was still successful, especially in France.
 It is the mark of the invasive popularity of the Saxon group, which increases its number of fans now outside the British Isles.
-At the end of 1981, Peter Gill, the drummer, is replaced by Nigel Glockler.
+At the end of 1981, Peter Gill, the drummer, was replaced by Nigel Glockler.

 Success and decline (1984-1990)

 Tired of the Carrere label, the band signed with EMI at the end of 1983.
-Motivated by their new label, Peter ‘Biff’ Byford, Paul “Blute / Quinnine” Quinn and the rest of the band decided to go back to the studio to produce a new album and try to break through in the United States, a country where they were still unknown.
-Crusader is released in 1984 after many months of work that will not be really rewarded: the critics shoot down the album, finding it too commercial.
-EMI is too much focused on the sales, rather than on the quality, at least at this time, and wants absolutely to attract the American public.
-The following album, however very good, entitled Innocence Is No Excuse (1985) will not make better.
-The band is forced by the label and has as only objective to cross the American border.
-At the time, metal in the United States was not recognized, and Crusader was too heavy.
-In this sense, some bands prefer fame rather than staying entirely faithful to the originality of the Heavy Metal genre, and then begin to distinguish different new genres within Metal.
+Motivated by their new label, Peter ‘Biff’ Byford, Paul “Blute / Quinnine” Quinn and the rest of the band decided to return to the studio to produce a new album and try to break through in the United States, a country where they were still unknown.
+Crusader was released in 1984 after many months of work that will not be really rewarded: the critics shot down the album, finding it too commercial.
+EMI is too focused on sales rather than on quality, at least at this time, and wants absolutely to attract the American public.